OPINION

 Pretrial Matters

-The first 1,000 pages of the clerk's record reflect a long and tortuous discovery battle.
+The first 1,000 pages of the clerk’s record reflect a long and tortuous discovery battle.
 In July 1987, Stephens filed her first discovery request, seeking production of numerous documents.
 Over the ensuing months, a number of discovery hearings were held by the court and several orders were entered to compel discovery.
 Over the period from the actual commencement of discovery until May 1988, Cass produced and Stephens copied approximately 200,000 documents.
 In January 1988, Stephens filed a motion to compel further production and prevent destruction of documents.
-Also in January, Cass amended their answer asserting new and additional counterclaims against Stephens and against Gruy, which was impleaded as a third-party defendant.
-Damages were sought against Stephens and against Gruy, for negligently or intentionally conducting an improper audit and publishing a false report.
+Also in January, Cass amended their answer asserting new and additional counterclaims against Stephens and against Gray, which was impleaded as a third-party defendant.
+Damages were sought against Stephens and against Gray, for negligently or intentionally conducting an improper audit and publishing a false report.

 In May 1988, a hearing was held on various motions for protective orders.
-There it was revealed for the first time that Stephens, through her investigators, had recovered between 150,000 to 200,000 documents from Cass Oil Company's trash.
-The "trash cover" testimony indicated that Mr. Cass had been systematically discarding potentially discoverable documents *50 both before and after the filing of the lawsuit.
-Entire original files were thrown out, including the pump installation and well development files which were necessary to audit the joint interest accounts and to trace the movement of jointly-owned equipment.
-Mr. Cass even tore up and discarded the only signed copy of the original operating agreement.
+There it was revealed for the first time that Stephens, through her investigators, had recovered between 150,000 to 200,000 documents from Cass Oil Company’s trash.
+The “trash cover” testimony indicated that Mr. Cass had been systematically discarding potentially discoverable documents

 In June of 1988, Stephens moved for sanctions against the Cass defendants for their repeated discovery abuses.
 The trial court set a hearing for September 12, 1988.
 The Casses then filed a motion to exclude or suppress the trash documents.
 The hearing on the motion for sanctions and the motion to exclude or suppress evidence started on September 12, and lasted eight days.
-On November 1, 1988, the trial court denied the Casses motion to exclude or suppress the trash documents.
+On -November 1, 1988, the trial court denied the Casses motion to exclude or suppress the trash documents.
 On November 7, 1988, the hearing on the motion for sanctions resumed and continued for four days during that month.
 The hearing resumed on April 3, 1989, and continued for eight days.
-Closing arguments were held on October 23, 1989.
-The trial court rendered an order imposing sanctions against the Casses on May 7, 1990.
-Among other things, the trial court's order struck the Cass defendants' answers, dismissed with prejudice the counterclaims, and entered a default judgment as to liability against them.
-All told, the hearing on the motion for sanctions lasted twenty-one days, involved more than eighty witnesses, and covers over 4,000 pages of reporter's record.
+Closing arguments were held on October 23,1989.
+The trial court rendered an order imposing sanctions against-the Casses on May 7, 1990.
+Among other things, the trial court’s order struck the Cass defendants’ answers, dismissed with prejudice the counterclaims, and entered a default judgment as to liability against them.
+All told, the hearing on the motion for sanctions lasted twenty-one days, involved more than eighty witnesses, and covers over 4,000 pages of reporter’s record.

 In November of 1995, the Casses moved for summary judgment on approximately seven different issues in the case.
 Stephens responded to the motions.
 The trial court denied the motions for summary judgment on March 18, 1996.
 Trial was then set for February 10, 1997.
-The Casses' attorney withdrew on November 5, 1996.
+The Cass-es’ attorney withdrew on November 5, 1996.
 The case was continued, and a new trial date was set for May 19, 1997.
-The Casses' new counsel did not appear until May 5, 1997.
+The Casses’ new counsel did not appear until May 5,1997.

 The Trial